kierenAW/conda_environments_for_data_science/README.md

 Data collection and handling, this environment contains various libraries to obtain data from a range of sources (make sure to check terms of the 3rd party sites before using)

+## Docker Install

+If you are setting up the environment in a Docker container you might find these [Docker install instructions](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository) helpful.

 ## Conda Environments

 The <i>yml</i> folder contains anaconda environment yml files and a read me that describes at a high level their contents.